-Conversational AI voice, or voice AI, is a conversational AI solution that uses voice commands to receive and interpret directives.
+Conversational AI voice, or voice AI, is a solution that uses voice commands to receive and interpret directives.
 With this technology, devices can interact and respond to human questions in natural language.

 Know more here: Voice AI: What is it and How Does it Work?

 See Conversational AI in Action

 The future of conversational is bright.
 More people are ready to use a conversational AI solution and hence more companies are adopting it to interact with their customers.

 According to a Statista report,

 - 78% of service organisations use CAI for simple self-service tasks.

 - 77% of companies leverage conversational chatbots to assess the type and difficulty of a question and accordingly hand it over to an agent.

 - 70% of companies use a conversational solution to assist agents in retrieving information, canned responses etc to resolve queries faster.

 Despite these numbers, implementing a CAI solution can be tricky and time-consuming.
 At Verloop.io we have helped businesses like Nykaa, ADIB, AbhiBus, Kanmo Group, BLF Group, TravelStart, GlobeMed, and Watania get started with their conversational AI journey and delight their customers with seamless support experiences.

 If you’re curious if conversational AI is right for you and what use cases you can use in your business, sign up here for a demo.
 We’ll take you through the product, and different use cases customised for your business and answer any questions you may have.